Illumina/manta/src/markdown/mantaUserGuide.md

 of discovering structural variants of any size and scoring these using both a diploid genotype model and a somatic model (when separate tumor and normal samples are specified).
-Structural variant discovery and scoring incorporate both paired-read fragment spanning and split read evidence to improve specificity.
+Structural variant discovery and scoring incorporate both paired-read fragment spanning and split read evidence.

 ## Method Overview